Resolving Conflicts Through Positive Reinforcement

 Summary

-• Promote collaborative solutions: Invite input and work together toward resolutions that benefit everyone, reinforcing a sense of teamwork and shared progress.
+• Promote collaborative solutions: Work together to find outcomes that meet everyone's needs, creating a sense of shared responsibility and progress.

 Summarized by AI based on LinkedIn member posts